-Macular degeneration is also known as age-related macular degeneration, AMD, or ARMD.
-This condition occurs when the central portion of your retina, the macula, wears down, resulting in vision loss.
+Macular degeneration or age-related macular degeneration (AMD) is an ocular disease that affects central vision.
+It occurs when the central portion of your retina, the macula, wears down.

-Your macula is responsible for focusing central vision in the eye.
+The macula is responsible for central vision and helps send information from the optic nerve to the brain.
 It controls your ability to:

 - Recognize faces and colors